wp-plugins/threewp-broadcast/readme.txt

 * Custom field blacklist and whitelist
 * Last used settings are remembered
 * User role access granularity
+* An enormous amount of extra features in the premium pack

 = Premium Pack =